horse life insurance payout in the event of unfitness for use

 Alternatives and additions to life insurance

-The most comprehensive protection is offered by equine health insurance, which covers not only surgeries but also conservative treatments, medications, and diagnostics.
+The most comprehensive cover is offered by equine health insurance, which, in addition to operations, also covers conservative treatments, medication and diagnostics.
 It protects against the ongoing costs that a chronic illness can bring.
-Particularly for horses with pre-existing conditions, a special insurance for horses with pre-existing conditions is worth considering.
+Especially for horses with pre-existing conditions, a specific insurance policy for horses with pre-existing conditions is worth considering.

-Conclusion: The right protection for emergencies
+Conclusion: The right cover for an emergency

-Request an individual risk analysis now: Have your insurance situation reviewed for free and receive specific suggestions for optimisation.
+Request an individual risk analysis now: Have your insurance situation checked free of charge and receive concrete suggestions for optimisation.

 FAQ